 Preparing for an appointment

-If you or your child has a cold and symptoms persist or worsen or are severe, make an appointment with your primary care provider or your child's pediatrician.
+If you or your child has cold symptoms that don't go away or get worse, make an appointment with your health care provider.
 Here's some information to help you get ready for your appointment.

 What you can do